ljw1004/vbspec/vb/statements.md

     ;
 ```

-> __Annotation__
-> The Microsoft Visual Basic Compiler only allows statements which start with a keyword or an identifier.
+__Note.__ The Microsoft Visual Basic Compiler only allows statements which start with a keyword or an identifier.
 Thus, for instance, the invocation statement "`Call (Console).WriteLine`" is allowed, but the invocation statement "`(Console).WriteLine`" is not.

 ## Control Flow